Abstract botanical architecture combining plants, material and spatial rhythm

 Subtle botanical presence shaping interior atmosphere

-Botanical presence is measured in rhythm, shadow and movement — not quantity.
+Botanical presence is measured through placement, rhythm and seasonal evolution — not quantity.

 Spatial Atmospheres